 But the most profitable publishers we know have many more petals to their sunflower.
-They may also have a live event business model, and they might sell courses, or books, or any other of the most popular business models.
+They may also have an event business model, and they might sell courses, or books, or any other of the most popular business models.
 And in order to do all of this successfully, they need a subscription marketing system—a path that’s in place to guide visitors and convert them into subscribers and buyers.

 How a subscription marketing system can be used

-When we launched the Mequoda Haven WordPress CXMS for a craft magazine publisher several years ago, their circulation had been in a slow decline for almost a decade.
+When we launched the Mequoda Haven WordPress CXMS for a craft magazine publisher several years ago, their print circulation had been in a slow decline for almost a decade.
 At their height, they had 100k paid circulation, but by the time they came to us, they were down to 85k.
 They were profitable still, but clearly heading in the wrong direction.

 It’s the same old story we always hear.
 Newsstand sales were down, which lead to a decrease in insert cards in the newsstands, and their direct mail program had been reduced by about 60% from 10 years earlier.